 Exam grades are reported at one of four levels: Ph.D.
 Pass, Provisional Ph.D.
 Pass, M.A.
 Pass, and Fail.

-Qualifying examination periods are held twice a year: Once in early September before the Fall quarter begins and once in late May of the Spring quarter.
-During any examination period the student may take as many exams as he or she likes.
-The qualifying exams are written and graded by the Qualifying Exam Appeals Committee (QEAC).
-The scores are brought before the QEAC and the grades are discussed.
-The final decision as to whether the student has failed, passed, or qualified is made by QEAC.
+During any examination period the student may take as many exams as he or she chooses.
+The qualifying exams are written and graded by the faculty who teach the courses.
+The scores are brought before the Qualifying Exam Appeals Committee (QEAC) and the grades are discussed.
+The final decision as to whether the student has failed or passed (and at what level) is made by QEAC.
 This decision is based upon exam performance, and performance in exam cognate coursework, though the QEAC is free to consider additional circumstances in rendering its decision.
-The QEAC is to inform the candidate, within a period of three weeks from the last day of the exam, of its decision.
+After the QEAC meeting, the PhD staff advisor will inform students when/how they can find out their results.

 Students can request to see their exams after grading in order to find out what they did well/poorly on.
 Students who wish to see their exam for purpose of contesting the grading should be advised that there will be a very strong burden of proof needed to sustain a grade appeal on a graduate exam because of the nature of the exam writing and grading process.
 Such an appeal is most likely not going change the exam result.